1. WHAT IS THE ASIAN AMERICAN WRITERS' WORKSHOP?

 — Career record, as described in the resume and statement of purpose;

 — Demonstrated willingness to take the greatest advantage of the Fellowship: e.g., to use the space, attend the free workshops and the Millay Colony retreat, and take advantage of the publishing opportunities.

 Last year, we received nearly 150 applications for the Margins Fellowship.
 Applicants will be assessed based on a multi-round selection process, in which the applicant pool grows smaller each round.
-The assessment process will involve Managing Editor Jyothi Natarajan as well as an outside jury comprised of literary professionals and editors.
+The assessment process will involve Editorial Director Jyothi Natarajan, Assistant Editor Yasmin Majeed, as well as an outside jury comprised of literary professionals and editors.
 The Board of Directors does not review the work of applicants or make aesthetic judgments.

 11. WHAT SHOULD I SUBMIT AS MY WRITING SAMPLE?